-How Often Should I Feed My Ball Python?
+How Often Should You Feed Your Ball Python?

-Your snake may be the best one to answer this question for you but typically an adult snake (over one year of age) will eat once every 10-14 days.
+Your snake may be the best one to answer this question for you but typically an adult snake (over one year of age) will eat once every 10 to 14 days.
 Younger snakes should eat more often since they are still growing.
-Once a week or even once every 5-6 days is common practice for growing ball pythons.
-If your snake doesn't want to eat weekly it is okay to wait longer to feed him again the next time.
-Also, if your snake seems to be overweight (the tail should slowly taper to a point, not have an abrupt change in width from the vent to the tip) you should wait longer in between feedings as to prevent obesity issues.
+They should eat at least once a week, or even once every 5 to 6 days while growing.
+If your snake doesn't want to eat weekly, it is okay to wait longer to feed him again the next time.
+Also, if your snake seems to be overweight (the tail should slowly taper to a point, not have an abrupt change in width from the vent to the tip), you should wait longer in between feedings to prevent obesity issues.

 Aside from major medical conditions, snakes can refuse to eat for a multitude of reasons.
 Being too cold is a common problem for many pet ball pythons, especially in the winter months, but is easily corrected by providing a heat light.

-If your ball python is about to shed he won't be eating until he is all done getting rid of his old skin.
+If your ball python is about to shed, then it won't be eating until it is all done getting rid of the old skin.
 Signs your snake is about to shed include an ashy appearance to their skin and milky eyes.

 First, if you recently acquired your ball python and he hasn't eaten for you yet make sure you are feeding the same kind of prey item as the previous owner, pet store, or breeder where you got your snake from.
-As I stated previously, subtle changes in the prey can deter a snake from wanting to eat it.
+Subtle changes in the prey can deter a snake from wanting to eat it.

-Second, if the prey is pre-killed, make sure it is warm.
-You can achieve this by placing the prey in some hot water for a minute or two if it was not freshly killed.
+Second, if the prey is pre-killed, ensure it is warm.
+You could achieve this by placing the prey in some hot water for a minute or two if it was not freshly killed.

-If your ball still won't eat, try cutting the pre-killed prey open to expose the blood and entice your snake with the scent.
+If your ball still doesn't eat, try cutting the pre-killed prey open to expose the blood and entice your snake with the scent.
 Using long tongs, hemostats, or feeding forceps to dangle and wiggle the food in front of your snake can also be helpful, especially if your ball prefers eating live prey.
-Soaking the pre-killed prey in some warmed low or no sodium chicken broth can help add an attractive scent to the food as well.
+Soaking the pre-killed prey in some warmed low or no-sodium chicken broth can help add an attractive scent to the food as well.

 If you've tried all of the above tricks and your ball python still won't eat, get him checked out by an exotics vet.
-Your vet may recommend force feeding depending on how old the snake is, what his body condition score is, and how long he has gone without eating.
-Force feeding is simple but you must be careful to avoid injuring your snake's fangs.
+Your vet may recommend force-feeding depending on how old the snake is, what his body condition score is, and how long it has gone without eating.
+Force-feeding is simple, but you must be careful to avoid injuring your snake's fangs.